How to Export WooCommerce Orders to CSV, Excel, or XML

 - Completed Date: The date when the order was completed, in Y-m-d H:i:s format.

 - Title: The order's title.

 - Order Status: The order's current status.
 The possible WooCommerce order statuses are

-Customer order information is found under Available Data › Customer:
+Customer information for WooCommerce orders is located in Available Data › Customer: